-An ECM strategy is a highly-structured collaborative effort, among business and technology employees, with the goal to create an enterprise-wide content management strategy that focuses on the four mission-critical ECM strategy Elements: People, Process, Content, and Technology)
+An ECM strategy is a highly-structured collaborative effort, among business and technology employees, to create an enterprise-wide content management strategy that focuses on the four mission-critical ECM strategy Elements: People, Process, Content, and Technology)

 An effective ECM strategy assimilates the four Elements through a harmonized framework that recognizes and responds to specific ECM strategy drivers that are uncovered and quantified during the ECM strategy information gathering and analysis phases.

-Provides focus on the human element supporting the ECM technological implementation.
-This Element encompasses end-users including, executives, knowledge workers, IT support staff, technology partners and other stakeholders.
+It provides a focus on the human element supporting the ECM technological implementation.
+This Element encompasses end-users including, executives, knowledge workers, IT support staff, technology partners, and other stakeholders.

-Provides focus on the organizational strategies, policies, protocols and tactical procedures required to support business and support activities, facilitated by content management.
-This focus includes current (As-Is) and future (To-Be) business process work flows and associated problems (pain points) and opportunities.
+ECM provides focus on the organizational strategies, policies, protocols, and tactical procedures required to support business and support activities, facilitated by content management.
+This focus includes current (As-Is) and future (To-Be) business process workflows and associated problems (pain points) and opportunities.

-Provides focus on structured and unstructured content (and knowledge) handling and storage within enterprise storage systems.
-ECM supported content includes: e-mail, video, documents (both physical and electronic) and other types of content.
-This Element also focuses on content metadata, tagging structures ,and rules necessary for personalized experiences and semantic searches.
+ECM provides a focus on structured and unstructured content (and knowledge) handling and storage within enterprise storage systems.
+ECM supported content includes e-mail, video, documents (both physical and electronic) and other types of content.
+This Element also focuses on content metadata, tagging structures, and rules necessary for personalized experiences and semantic searches.

 Provides focus on the current and future enterprise technology environment and systems architecture and digital infrastructures needed to support successful content lifecycle management, within an ECM strategy.